Josuto/monguito/README.md

 Before jumping into this topic, there is an important concept that requires attention: The Mongoose [`Model`](https://mongoosejs.com/docs/models.html) type.
 An alternative way of realising `MongooseRepository` is as a wrapper of Mongoose `Model`; the CRUD functions defined at `MongooseRepository` and (possibly) any custom repository use those defined at `Model`.
-This is the case of `findByTitle` function defined at `MongooseBookRepository` in the previous code sample.
+This is the case of `findByIsbn` function defined at `MongooseBookRepository` in the previous code sample.
 For that reason, when creating any new instance of a custom repository, we must pass a reference to a `Model`.